 4) Ethical: The mining process for diamonds is extremely damaging to the environment and is in direct violation of many local and international laws.
 The diamond industry has not developed any effective way to assure that the diamonds their consumer’s purchase are ethical.

-5) Reproducible: Lab-grown diamonds can be reproduced in a laboratory over and over again.
+5) Sustainable: Lab diamonds can be reproduced in a laboratory over and over again.
 There is no chance of depletion as there is with mined diamonds.
 They will never be replaced by another stone type such as cubic zirconium, moissanite or synthetic sapphires, which are designed to look like diamonds but do not share all of their properties.

 6) Finer Clarity: Lab grown diamonds are available in a much finer clarity than mined diamonds.
 In fact, most mined diamonds have undesirable clarity characteristics that can never be improved, such as surface and internal flaws, fractures and inclusions caused by natural crystallization during formation.